Haschmi/2016-10-26-queens-shell-novice/j05-hpc.md

 Our system has a special "login" node that users can pretty much do whatever on, and a whole bunch of "production" nodes meant to do the actual work.
 Each node is essentially a different Linux computer, each with its own set of processors and memory.
 Although it's entirely possible to write a shell script to do stuff and then run it on the login node (which we've been doing so far), you won't have access to the same resources as you would on the production nodes (and it's not considered very polite to other users!).
 The login nodes are primarily for submitting jobs, retrieving data, short tests, and compiling software.

 We will need to make several modifications to the shell scripts we have been writing in order to get them to run on the production nodes.
-Specifically, we will need to format our scripts for use by Sun Grid Engine, which is the job scheduler used by HPCVL.
+Specifically, we will need to format our scripts for use by Sun Grid Engine, which is the job scheduler used on the CAC clusters.
 Although the job schedulers differ between computing organizations, the general concepts remain the same.
 What we are going to do is add some special commands to tell Sun Grid Engine exactly what to do with our script and what kind of resources we will need.
 This allows the cluster to move your job to nodes where resources are available and have your scripts play nice with others'.

 ## Sun Grid Engine (SGE) basics